calamansi/Diva-WebService/README.md

  	- You should receive a JSON response with some information

 6. You can start implementing your own webservice now

+FOR Eclipse:
+1. Install Eclipse JEE Edition
+2. Use Import -> Maven -> Existing Maven project to import the project
+3. Add the Tomcat Server to eclipse (see http://www.coreservlets.com/Apache-Tomcat-Tutorial/tomcat-7-with-eclipse.html in the "Tell Eclipse about Tomcat" tab)
+4. Use Run -> Run as -> Run on server and select the Tomcat server to run the project on your local Tomcat

 <h2>Add a new method WebService</h2>
 For adding a new method to the WebService a few steps need to be performed: